Abiolr/Space-Race/README.md

-# 🚀 Atari ST Arcade Game – Spaceship vs. Asteroids
+# 🚀 Space Race – Atari ST Arcade Game

-> A low-level, real-time 2D arcade game built in C for the Atari ST platform, demonstrating proficiency in hardware-level graphics rendering, sound synthesis using PSG, and double-buffered animation with custom game logic.
+> A low-level, real-time 2D arcade game built in C for the Atari ST platform, demonstrating hardware-level programming with sprite rendering, audio effects, and double-buffered animation.
+Navigate a spaceship through asteroid fields and survive as long as possible!

 ---

 ## 📌 Project Overview

-This project is a fully interactive arcade-style game where the player pilots a spaceship through waves of horizontally moving asteroids.
-Designed for the Atari ST hardware, the game is implemented from the ground up in C, showcasing an understanding of system-level programming, graphics manipulation, and sound control.
+**Space Race** is a top-down arcade game where the player pilots a spaceship vertically through a looping asteroid field.
+Inspired by classic arcade mechanics, the goal is to reach the top of the screen without colliding with obstacles to score points.
+The game features:

-It simulates a complete game loop: splash screen, player input, real-time rendering, collision detection, background music, and sound effects — all without using any game engines or external libraries.
+- Real-time sprite movement and collisions
+- Three-life system with score tracking
+- PSG-controlled sound effects and background music
+- Clean rendering using double buffering
+- A planned split-screen 2-player competitive mode

 ---

 ## 🎮 Features

-- **Spaceship navigation**: Move the spaceship up/down with real-time control.
-- **Asteroid waves**: 33+ animated asteroids with varying positions and direction.
-- **Collision detection**: Instant feedback and life reduction when crashing into asteroids.
-- **Score & lives tracking**: HUD displays score and remaining lives as bitmap digits/hearts.
-- **Double buffering**: Smooth rendering without flicker using front and back buffers.
+- **1-Player Mode**
+  - Navigate vertically using `W` (up) and `S` (down)
+  - 33 asteroids move horizontally from both screen edges
+  - Score a point upon reaching the top, resetting your position
+  - Colliding with an asteroid costs a life and triggers a 2-second cooldown
+  - Game ends when all 3 lives are lost

+- **HUD & Feedback**
-- **Dynamic splash screen**: Rendered welcome screen using bitmap graphics.
+  - Score displayed using bitmap digits (max 999)
-- **Sound system**: PSG-driven background music and crash sound effects.
+  - Lives shown as hearts in the top-right
+  - Game Over screen with final score
+  - Crash sound and ominous background track

+- **Bonus (Planned) Features**
+  - 2-Player split-screen competitive mode
+  - Spaceship propulsion animation
+  - Low-life warning banner

 ---